Targeted Calibration to Adjust Stability Biases in Complex Dynamical System Models: Application to two example systems

 \section{Application to two example systems}

-In order to test our method, we apply it to a simple double-well dynamical system, as well as to a conceptual, physically plausible model of the global ocean circulation \cite{Wood2019} (see Methods).
+In order to test our method, we apply it to a simple double-well dynamical system, as well as to a conceptual, physically plausible model of the global ocean circulation \citep{Wood2019} (see Appendix \ref{sec: five-box model description}).